 I would just tell people it's natural and normal

-- Public Health England should conduct an Infant Feeding Survey, to ensure that there is improved data collection on rates of breastfeeding continuation at birth, 10-14 days, 6-8 weeks, and 6 months.
+- Department of Health and Social Care should conduct an Infant Feeding Survey, to ensure that there is improved data collection on rates of breastfeeding continuation at birth, 10-14 days, 6-8 weeks, and 6 months.
 We welcome the commitment within the Department for Health and Social Care’s Prevention Green Paper to support this.

-- All Sustainability and Transformation Partnerships (STP) / Integrated Care Systems (ICS) should develop local plans for breastfeeding, in collaboration with Local Maternity Action Boards.
+- All Integrated Care Systems (ICS) should develop local plans for breastfeeding, in collaboration with Local Maternity Action Boards.
 This should include monitoring local breastfeeding data.

 - UK Government should resource Local Authorities to provide local pathways, agreed by multi-agencies, which improve access to support, resources and services for women seeking to breastfeed.
 These pathways should include provision of local breastfeeding peer support networks.